kkeshav44/Python_Tasks/README.md

 # Python_Tasks
-Here is two python tasks , as aked for internship
+Here are the python tasks as provided for Internship by CodeAlpha